Upper Condamine Recovery Reach

 Her passion is ecologically focused landscape design and she’s currently undertaking a Masters in Landscape Architecture with the goal of improving green infrastructure in regional centres.
 When she’s not working or studying, she likes gardening or camping with her family.

 The Native Fish Recovery Strategy will supplement and build on existing knowledge, generated under the previous native fish strategy and will be implemented collaboratively with Basin state governments, First Nations and the wider community.
-Its development will be delivered concurrently with the implementation of high-priority implementation activities including the Condamine Headwaters Recovery Reach and the Native fish emergency response plan.
+It’s development will be delivered concurrently with the implementation of high-priority implementation activities including the Lower Darling Fish Monitoring and Engagement program and the Native fish emergency response plan.